chrisjmendoza/portflow/shipping/PortFlowBackup/README-SETUP.txt

 Only drives containing this file will be used for backups.

 NOTES:
- You can have multiple USB drives plugged in  only the one with PORTFLOW_TARGET.txt will be used.
+ You can have multiple USB drives plugged in, only the one with PORTFLOW_TARGET.txt will be used.
  If you ever format this drive or replace it with a new one, simply copy PORTFLOW_TARGET.txt onto the new drive.